-As well as scientific and library facilities, the Museum offers sports and leisure facilities, a welfare officer, employment opportunities, departmental seminars and training.
+The Museum offers scientific and library facilities, sports and leisure facilities, a welfare officer, employment opportunities, departmental seminars and training.

-The Department of Information and Library Services (DILS) of the Natural History Museum is a reference library for the biological and earth sciences.
-Subjects covered include
+The Department of Information and Library Services (DILS) of the Museum is a reference library for the biological and earth sciences.

 The online catalogue contains all library material acquired since 1989 and about 80% of earlier items.
-Access is available via telnet login as uniweb (no password) and the Internet.
-A retrospective conversion team is currently upgrading records for items converted from earlier card catalogues.
 The database includes records for selected articles within serials, as well as books, serial titles, manuscripts, drawings and other holdings.
 Library staff can help in locating items not yet included in the online catalogue.

 A tour of the Museum's libraries will be given during the first week of the course.
 There are five libraries: Botany, Earth Sciences, Entomology, General and Zoology Library.

-The Welfare Officer is located on the 5th Floor of the Geological Museum.
-Services are available on Tuesdays, Wednesdays and Thursdays.
-An answerphone service is provided for messages to be left when the Welfare Officer is not in attendance.
-Members of staff and students should not hesitate, therefore, in seeking early help or counselling on any personal difficulties.
+Members of staff and students should not hesitate in seeking early help or counseling on any personal difficulties.
 Any welfare matter is treated in the strictest confidence.

 The Welfare Officer also has information about a wide range of organisations that can provide answers to all sorts of personal problems, such as health, financial matters, accommodation, convalescent homes, etc.